asvd/jailed/README.md

 Jailed — safe yet flexible sandbox
 ==================================

-Jailed is a small JavaScript library for executing an untrusted code as a *plugin*, a special instance running in a sandboxed environment.
+Jailed is a small JavaScript library for executing untrusted code as a *plugin*, a special instance running in a sandboxed environment.
 The key feature of Jailed is an opportunity to export a set of methods into the sandbox — thus defining a precise set of plugin priviliges.
-Anything not exported explicitly cannot be
-accessed: a plugin runs in a [worker](https://developer.mozilla.org/en-US/docs/Web/Guide/Performance/Using_web_workers) (in case of web-browser environment), or as a restricted subprocess (in Node.js).
+Anything not exported explicitly cannot be accessed: a plugin runs in a [worker](https://developer.mozilla.org/en-US/docs/Web/Guide/Performance/Using_web_workers) (in case of web-browser environment), or as a restricted subprocess (in Node.js).